ceramicnetwork/.github/OVERVIEW.md

 - [Open, pay-per-use web services](#Open-Web-Services)
 - User-managed access control to data and services

-With these use cases, Ceramic creates an ecosystem of interoperable identities, data, and services that developers can use to build more modular applications.
+With these use cases, Ceramic creates a global ecosystem of interoperable identities, data, and services that developers can leverage to build more modular applications.
 As a result, Ceramic is the trusted foundation for a more connected internet that is boundlessly transparent, composable, and collaborative.

 > For more information, jump to the [Use Cases](#Use-Cases) section below.